KuchnowskiP/SeaBuoysSimulation/README.md

 # SeaBuoysSimulation
-Simulation of a network of water buoys informing the headquarters about sea level changes.
+Multi-threaded simulation of a network of water buoys informing the headquarters about sea level changes.
 From this we deduce where the ships are.
 Ships move randomly around the map.

 Project contains four main components:
   The World - Applicaction providing the map around which the ships are gonna move.